-The Atom was one of the first Acorn computers aimed at hobbyists.
+The Atom is one of the first Acorn computers aimed at hobbyists.

 This Acorn Atom, known in the Netherlands as Hobbit Computer, is a 1979 build hobbyhomecomputer of the brand Acorn Computers Ltd. The design was by Sophie (Roger) Wilson, who was working for Acorn at that time.